-Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%
+Two weeks removed from ‘minor’ knee surgery Seahawks rookie DK Metcalf says he’s now 100%

-RENTON — DK Metcalf hasn’t attended a regular season NFL game since his father, Terrence, last played in the league in 2010.
+RENTON — DK Metcalf hasn’t attended a regular-season NFL game since his father, Terrence, last played in the league in 2008.

-He’ll finally get to take in another on Sunday when the Seahawks host the Cincinnati Bengals on Sunday at 1:05 p.m.
+He’ll finally get to take in another on Sunday when the Seahawks host the Cincinnati Bengals at 1:05 p.m.

-And he has no intention of watching from the sidelines.
+And he has no intention of watching from the sideline.

-The highly hyped Seahawks receiver said Thursday he is fully recovered from what he called minor knee surgery that took place 16 days ago and will play, making his NFL regular season debut.
+The highly hyped Seahawks receiver said Thursday he is fully recovered from what he called minor knee surgery that took place 16 days ago and will play, making his NFL regular-season debut.

-“I am 100%,’’ Metcalf said simply while sitting in his locker before Thursday’s practice.
+“I am 100%,’’ Metcalf said simply while sitting at his locker before Thursday’s practice.

-Well, when asked if he can play as many snaps as the team would need, he said, “Yes sir.
-Yes sir.’’
+How much he’ll play, he said, is up to his coaches.
+But how much is he ready to play?
+Well, when asked if he can play as many snaps as the team would need, he said, “Yes, sir.
+Yes, sir.’’

 Coach Pete Carroll on Wednesday said only “you’ll have to wait and see’’ on how much Metcalf will play.

-But if the question of how much Metcalf will play is undoubtedly important to those in fantasy football circles, the more relevant question for the Seahawks that apparently has been answered is that Metcalf is ready to go.
+But if the question of how much Metcalf will play is undoubtedly important to those in fantasy-football circles, the more relevant question for the Seahawks that apparently has been answered is that Metcalf is ready to go.

 “I can’t wait to be back out there on Sunday,’’ Metcalf said.

-Metcalf has played in just one half of one preseason game so far, getting 26 snaps in the opener against Denver before being sidelined.
+Metcalf played in just one half of one preseason game, getting 26 snaps in the opener against Denver before being sidelined.

 Metcalf was vague on the specifics of the injury but said “it kind of just came up, started lingering around.’’
+He had surgery Aug.
+20.

 “It was just really a decision me and coach Carroll and John (Seahawks GM John Schneider) had to make,” he said.
-“It was really just up in the air and we all just agreed on that.’’
+“It was really just up in the air, and we all just agreed on that.’’

 Metcalf said the plan at the time was that he would be ready week one.